ut-ras/ras_site/src/_posts/2020-11-07-micromouse.md

 # Micromouse November Update
 ## 2020 - Micromouse

-Our hardware team has started PCB layout and developed a preliminary 3D model of the robot to estimate PCB geometry. <!--more-->We've finished up IR LED testing and we will be focusing on getting the PCB designed!
+Our hardware team has started PCB layout and developed a preliminary 3D model of the robot to estimate PCB geometry.

+We've finished up IR LED testing and we will be focusing on getting the PCB designed!

 Our algorithm team is working on the simulator in order to start developing the micromouse decision making code.